indrekots/aws-workshop/README.md

 ## 10. Target groups and load Balancing

-Create a new target group.
+In AWS EC2 dashboard, create a new target group.
 This specifies the *targets* our load balancer should direct traffic to.
 Specify the name (e.g. `<your-name>-tg`), select your VPC and use HTTP for the protocol.
 Leave everything else as is.